aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 **Aditya Agarwal,
 Sahil Mishra**

 This project explores transfer learning for image classification.
 It tries to classify various landmarks at The Pennsylvania State University into different classes.
+AAA

 The landmarks include the *Nittany Lion*, the *Old Main*, and the *Beaver Stadium*.
 Some examples are shown below.